covid-at-home/covid-at-home/level3.md

 ### Go bag

 If the condition deteriorates to the point that you / the patient need to go to hospital, **you will not have time or be in the mood to think about what to pack**.
-So prepare beforehand a small bag with a zipper and that contains:
+So prepare beforehand a small bag with a zipper that contains:
 * A piece of paper with, in clearly readable print:
   * identifying information: Name, date of birth, address
   * Names, addresses and telephone numbers of loved ones and next of kin.